The long and short of it all

 In the fall of 2013, I moved from Los Angeles to Las Vegas.
 My friend and guitarist from our Lynyrd Skynyrd Tribute band called ‘Sweet Home Alabama’ and I moved the band from L.A. to Las Vegas where we both call home now.
 I also co-formed Electric Messiah here in Las Vegas.
 Within its short life, we opened for Leatherwolf, LA Guns and Accept.
 You can hear some of the recordings we did in Count’s Studios on my webpage with Oz Fox and Michael T. Ross.
 I even got my buddy Pat Fontaine from the band XYZ to add his 2 cents into the recording process.

 In February 2015 I started writing songs with Kill Ritual out of the San Francisco Bay area.
 Our first album was finished in June 2015, mixed and mastered by Andy LaRocque from King Diamond fame.
 You can pick up your copy of Karma Machine on Amazon or iTunes.

-On February 29th, 2016 we headed out for a month long tour (clocking in 7000 miles) to support our album Karma Machine.
-We are already underway writing our 4th album.
-You can follow us on tour here or on our facebook page.
+On February 29th, 2016 we headed out for a month-long tour (clocking in 7000 miles) to support our album Karma Machine.
 Before I took off on tour with Kill Ritual my friends and I did a one-off memorial show for Scott Weiland.
 It was such a success that we decided to create a Tribute band to him and Stone Temple Pilots called Purple.
-Since then we’ve done shows at the House of Blues and Vinyl in the Hard Rock here in Las Vegas with many more to come.
+Since then we’ve done shows at the House of Blues and Vinyl in the Hard Rock here in Las Vegas with much more to come.